pulse-browser/gluon/README.md

 ## Documentation

-Documentation is currently a work in progress in a separate repository.
+Documentation is available on [Github pages](https://dothq.github.io/melon/) or in the docs folder of this repository.

 ## Licencing notes